ColinFay/website/_posts/2017-07-19-languagelayer110.md

 excerpt_separator: <!--more-->
 ---

-I took a serious resolution for this summer: update, clean and create better docs for my old packages which are on the CRAN. `languagelayeR` is the first to go!
+I took a studious resolution for this summer: update, clean and create better docs for my old packages which are on the CRAN. `languagelayeR` is the first to go!

 <!--more-->